ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 17. Removed "Listo Hard Mode."
 The other optional tweaks can be enabled and the CX config can be swapped.
 These are better/cleaner ways of doing difficulty than "MORE NUMBERS" and an extra D/L for people.
 18. Renamed "HARDER Optional Tweaks" to "OPTIONAL Challenge Mods."
 Added the 7-day challenge "Countdown to Ceremorphosis."
 19. Removed the whole silly optional tweaks section.
 They're fine mods, but they're list bloat.
+20. Increased XP requirements to hit level 20 again, just a little bit.
+21. REMOVED Titansgrip Feat.
+It's a neat idea but the mod is too wonky and beyond my ability to fix.
+If the author ever makes a handful of requested changes we can revisit this mod, I have tried and failed with Degreaser to get it into the shape I hoped it could take when it became a core mod.

 ## Listonomicon v3.5.5